decretist/Dissertation/Chapter0/chapter0.md

 2013, with the idea that an overview of the field might suggest a potential project.

-My first step was to obtain an electronic version of the *Decretum* text.
+One step in the direction of a digital project was to obtain an electronic version of the *Decretum* text.
 In the mid- to late-1980s, Timothy Reuter and Gabriel Silagi edited the *Wortkonkordanz zum Decretum Gratiani* for the Monumenta Germaniae Historica (MGH) in Munich,